 This is another subtle one that falls into the same category as my previous point.
 She cares about you and pays attention to what you’re up to.

-This one subtly pointed out to me one day when I’d overlooked interest at work.
+This one was subtly pointed out to me one day when I was away.
 I was out at a meeting.
 I get back and someone says “I wasn’t sure where you were so I asked Anna.
 She always seems to know where you are.”